Axway/amplify-fusion-labs/apification-http/README.md

 ## Introduction

-In these labs, we'll create an integration that will enable us to expose an API for invoices in a database.
+In these labs, we'll create an integration that will enable us to expose an API http endpoint for invoices in a database.
 The integration will also orchestrate and aggregate the invoice data with a currency conversion service to convert the invoice amount to the desired currency as well as calculate a grand total amount of the invoices.

 The API we are building is as follows: